-Please note: This permit expires two years from the effective date an the expiration date listed below unless you obtain the required permits and commence construction.
+Please note: This permit expires two years from the effective date on the expiration date listed below unless you obtain the required permits and commence construction.

+Approval Date:

 Effective Date:

 Expiration Date:

 Don Bussey Samantha Haschert

 Deputy Zoning Administrator Project Planner

-Appeals: Any property owner, or other person aggrieved, or any other person whose interests are adversely affected by any act or determination of the Zoning Administrator, may appeal the act or determination to the PlanningCommission in accordance with chapter 18.10 of the Santa Cruz County Code.
+Appeals: Any property owner, or other person aggrieved, or any other person whose interests are adversely affected by any act or determination of the Zoning Administrator, may appeal the act or determination to the Planning Commission in accordance with chapter 18.10 of the Santa Cruz County Code.